AviatrixSystems/avxlabs-docs/docs/ace-ops/_sources/docs/lab2.md

 curl fails...
 ```

-You will notice that after issuing the curl command, it will hang and then, after some seconds, it will convey a message reporting that the attempt to connect to port **80** failed.
+You will notice that after issuing the curl command, it will hang and then, after some seconds, the parser will display a message reporting that the attempt to connect to port **80** failed.

 ```{important}
 Curl is not working, despite having both Ping and SSH working correctly.